mat-sik/saga-example/README.md

 - **Java**: Spring Boot framework for building microservices.
 - **RabbitMQ**: Message broker for managing communication between services.
 - **Draw.io**: Used to create the system design diagram.

----

-## **Future Improvements**

-- Add more services to demonstrate complex workflows.
-- Implement the **Choreography Saga** pattern for comparison.
-- Add persistent storage for events to ensure reliability in case of orchestrator failures.
-- Include end-to-end testing and monitoring tools.

----

-Feel free to explore the project and contribute!